Tenders and EOI

-- If you require assistance with registering and customising your profile, please contact the Tenderlink.com Help Desk - details on the site or call 1800 233 533.
+If you need assistance registering and customising your profile, contact the Tenderlink Help Desk on 1800 233 533.

 A requirement of the GIPA Act (Division 5 Government contracts with private sector) is that Council maintain a register of government contracts valued at $150,000 or more.

 A contract which the agency is a party that has (or is likely to have) a value of $150,000 or more.